Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 ## The Path Forward

 Now that you understand RTL's philosophy, use case testing, and how to identify a use case, you can start your migration!
-As you work through tests, the related guides for rendering, querying, interacting, and expecting can be referenced.
+As you work through tests, the related guides for [rendering][rendering-migration-guide], [querying][queries-migration-guide], [interacting][component-interactions], and [expecting][expectations-migration-guide] can be referenced.

 The rest of this guide serves as a reference in the event that you encounter a test that is asserting against implementation details.
 If that happens, remember [how to identify a use case](#identifying-a-tests-use-case) and work through the decision tree below.
 Then, if it's necessary to migrate the test's approach as a whole, the [Migrating to Use Case Testing section](#migrating-to-use-case-testing) is dedicated to that effort.